|

 $1,000 and is an incredible deal for the home theater enthusiast on a

+limited budget.
 In XGA and higher resolution, DLP technology pretty much eliminates

 pixel visibility from a normal viewing distance.
 However, the latest